wpeverest/everest-forms/readme.txt

 = 3.0.5          - xx-xx-2024
 * Feature        - Oxygen builder integration.
+* Fix            - Tooltips does not work on mobile.

 = 3.0.4.2        - 03-11-2024
 * Fix            - Escaping issue in required field.